Eagles offensive lineman indicted for rape, kidnapping charges in Ohio

 A Guernsey County grand jury indicted Eagles guard Joshua Sills, 25, from Sarahsville, Ohio for one count of rape and one count of kidnapping stemming from a 2019 incident.

-According to court records, Sills allegedly engaged in non-consensual sexual activity with a woman and held the victim against her will in December 2019.
+According to court records and an incident report, Sills allegedly forced a non-consensual sexual activity with a woman and held the victim against her will in December 2019.
+In the incident report, the victim told authorities she has known Sills for multiple years.
 He is listed to be summoned in Guernsey County Common Pleas court on Feb.
 16.

+The report also states the victim told authorities shortly after the incident while she was in the hospital.

+NFL insider Ian Rapoport reported Wednesday afternoon Sills was placed on the commissioner exempt list, making him unable to participate in practice or travel with the team for the Super Bowl.
+This is being reviewed under the NFL’s personal conduct policy.

 Sills is listed on the Eagles depth chart as the backup right guard in his rookie season.
 The 25-year-old went undrafted in 2022 out of Oklahoma State and has appeared in one game this season.
 Philadelphia is set to play the Kansas City Chiefs in Super Bowl LVII in Glendale, Ariz. on Feb.
 12.